-Oh, and I’m more than likely staying home from work tomorrow. told me to stay home and get better and not worry about them.
+Oh, and I’m more than likely staying home from work tomorrow.
+Boss told me to stay home and get better and not worry about them.
 Will do, chief.
 Of course, I still have to get up and go to class, which kinda sucks, but I’ll get to go home after that and take a nap.
 And wear jeans to class.
 If we didn’t have a quiz tonight, I’d consider being absent from class, but I’ll just have to suffer through.
 It seems as though the Alka-Seltzer Cold that I took is doing a better job than the Mucinex, so that’s good.

 (a day late, because Blogger was down for maintenance yesterday)

-- What are some of your favorite books, and why?
+What are some of your favorite books, and why?
 Jane Austen books, because the world is so different from today’s society, and yet so many things still apply.
 It takes a while to get into the language, but her characters are interesting and creative.
 The books are sometimes funny, sometimes sad, sometimes happy… and usually you know how they’re supposed to end, but it’s still cry-worthy when it happens that way.
 The Chronicles of Narnia were really good, both times I’ve read them – you really should read all seven if you haven’t (feel free to borrow them from me next time you’re at my house, unless I don’t know you and you’re breaking in, which would be mean).
 I loved “Good In Bed” and “In Her Shoes” by Jennifer Weiner, and the Kristen Billerbeck books.
 If you’re looking for nonfiction, “When I Relax I Feel Guilty” changed my life, “There Are No Children Here” is a great telling of life in inner-city Chicago, and … The Bible.
 Really, there are so many good (especially fiction) books that I could reread again and again.
 For more recommendations, see #4, or check out my All Consuming list (see left sidebar for link).

 How many books do you read during a typical month?
 Not many these days – it takes me a month or two to finish a book, unless it’s really short or really good, or for some strange reason I have a lot of free time.
-But about the only time I read (other than for school) is on the bus to ‘s, so that’s about an hour a week.
+But about the only time I read (other than for school) is on the bus to Prince Charming’s, so that’s about an hour a week.
 Sad, I know.

-- Where do you buy most of your books?
+Where do you buy most of your books?
 I’ve been “forbidden” by myself to not purchase any new books until I read the bookshelf full that I already have.
 But, I occasionally make exceptions to this rule (which is probably why that stack of unread books isn’t getting much shorter).
 I like the larger bookstores, like Barnes & Noble or Borders (they’re my preferred), and occasionally, especially if I’m researching a particular subject, I use Amazon.
 I try not to, though, because I can spend a ton of money there before I even realize it.

 Recommend a good book to me (and your readers).
 There have been several books that have totally changed my life, or part of my life, or the way I think about something.
 Obviously, The Bible is a good place to start – if you haven’t read the whole thing through, I recommend you do so, as a storybook if nothing else.
 It took me over a year to do that, and you can find one-year plans or 3-year plans or make your own – just prepare yourself to work at it for a long time.
 Otherwise, I’ve really liked… Hinds Feet on High Places, Passion & Purity, anything Jane Austen comes highly recommended.
 I’m sure I could think of more if I were at home with my books in front of me.

 What was the last book you read?
 Must be Pride and Prejudice (again).
 I’ve read bits and pieces of other stuff, but haven’t done a lot of reading lately.
 It’s not easy to read and knit at the same time….

 What book(s) are you reading now?
 I’m currently reading Finding Our Way Home.
 I’m on the last section, so hopefully I’ll be done soon.

 Do you have a library card?
 Do you use it?
 I don’t have a library card, because I managed to forget to return some books and now the library has a price on my head.
 Sad.

-- How do you choose a new book to read?
+How do you choose a new book to read?
 Fiction books are easy – I usually just have a stack of ones that I’ve wanted to read, and pick the one that feels right at the time.
 Non-fiction is harder, but I try to pick the ones off my shelf that I’m motivated enough to finish.

 We all had to read books in school.
 Which was your favorite?
 Your least favorite?
 Do you think you would feel differently about them if you read them now?
 I hated every book I ever had to read for a book report.
 Honestly.
 Some of them were probably good books, but it didn’t matter.
 I have a really hard time with literary analysis, and would much rather just read a book for enjoyment than try to get something out of the symbolism in the story, unless it’s really obvious (like 1984).

 I just started reading Finding Our Way Home by Mark McMinn.
 I bought it the last time I was browsing for cheap books on Amazon and set it aside so I’d start it next (after finishing Pride and Prejudice, or which I still have about seven pages that I can’t seem to make it through).
 It seemed like the kind of book that would… meet me where I’m at, and journey with me, and lead me… on.
 And I was right.
 The bus ride over to SNB tonight gave me the chance to read the first chapter.
 McMinn used an illustration from his own life that I could have written myself, and it resonated deeply with me.